geekymoose/elephant-logger/README.md

 ## Generate the documentation

 - In the root folder, run `doxygen Doxyfile`
-- Documentation generated in build-doxygen folder.
+- Documentation generated in `build/doxygen` folder.

 ## Known BUGs